Welcome to The City of Groton Business Webpage!

 - Minority Business Revolving Loan Fund

 The U.S. Small Business Administration (SBA) is offering a new financial assistance loan called CARL, this program offers financial and technical assistance to help small businesses adapt to changing business conditions in the COVID-19 environment and strengthen their ability to manage through potential future disruptions.
 For more information visit Community Advantage Recovery Loans

 Businesses have access to the following programs through Connecticut Small Business Development Center:

 - Economic Injury Disaster Loan

-Community Economic Development Fund provides loans and technical assistance to Connecticut small business owners, primarily in low-to-moderate income communities, who are not able to obtain traditional bank financing.
+Community Economic Development Fund provides loans and technical assistance to Connecticut small business owners who are not able to obtain traditional bank financing.

 Connecticut Community Investment Corporation provides access to capital that may not be available elsewhere as well as financing opportunities for expanding businesses looking to purchase real estate and/or machinery and equipment.

-The State Historic Preservation Office (SHPO) is offering a reimbursable Stewardship Relief Grant of up to $1,000 to Connecticut 501(c)3 nonprofits.
+The State Historic Preservation Office is offering a reimbursable Stewardship Relief Grant of up to $1,000 to Connecticut 501(c)3 nonprofits.
 The purpose of this funding is to encourage and support the continued safeguarding of historic resources at a time when many organizations are experiencing economic distress because of the Covid-19 pandemic.
-Eligible reimbursable expenses are those related to the basic utility and regular maintenance costs associated with the upkeep of a designated historic resource.

 Business Soft-Cost Grant